 In the wake of the mid-May freeze of 2016, we wanted to start doing more to educate our customers about "blemishes" on our fruit.
 Because of our low-input philosophy, you've probably already noticed that we have a higher percentage of less-than-perfect fruit than other orchards (let alone supermarket offerings).
 And yes, some damage can affect the flavor and integrity of an apple, but the fact is MOST skin damage does absolutely nothing but mar the external appearance.

 Grower Eliza Greenman started the #eatuglyapples movement.
 Read more about her work on her excellent blog here.

 Below are some examples of cosmetic damage you might see on your fruit:

 Frost Damage: The big, bad wolf of 2016.
-Luckily we escaped this in 2017.
-Our lowest elevation orchard block was hit hard by a freeze when the apples were small fruitlets.
-Some fruit immediately aborted and fell off the trees.
+Luckily we escaped most of this in 2018.
+Our lowest elevation orchard block was hit by a freeze just before bloom.
+Some flowers immediately aborted and fell off the trees.
 Some didn't, but the cells exposed were damaged.
 The apple managed to hang on and develop throughout the summer.
 As the fruit expanded, the damaged area remained until finally it looked like a "ring" or "cap" of russeted skin.
 Hence the term "frost ring".
 You can peel the russeted skin off or eat it right along with the rest of the apple.
 Here are examples of frost damage:

 Plum Curculio: This tiny weevil both feeds on and lays eggs in apple.
 However the damage made is usually minimal.
 In addition, the expanding cells of the apple crush any egg or larvae that was deposited in early spring.
 Nothing to worry about!
 Again, just peel or cut off the blemish.
 Or eat it.
 Here's what a "PC" scar looks like on the skin of the apple: